Public Lands In Western Montana

 Note: As of July 1, 2023, Conservation Licenses are required for everyone age 12 and older to access most state lands, including wildlife management areas, fishing access sites and wildlife habitat protection areas.
 This requirement does not include state parks.
 Please recreate responsibly.
 Learn more here.

-From the grandeur and awe of Glacier National Park to the natural diversity of our beautiful state parks and forestland to the vastness of our wilderness areas, Western Montana’s public lands offer hundreds of miles of trails, countless fishing access sites, lush forests, serene and remote wilderness, wildlife habitat, scenic drives and endless recreation opportunities.
-These lands have been set aside for our enjoyment and for the preservation of our natural places.
+From the grandeur of Glacier National Park to the diversity of our state parks and wilderness areas, Western Montana's public lands offer hundreds of miles of trails, fishing access sites, lush forests, remote wilderness, and scenic drives—all preserved for our enjoyment and the conservation of our natural heritage.

 Public and Private Land Ownership Maps

-The Public Lands Information Center has maps available of the area with detailed guides to public recreation sites including:
+The Public Lands Information Center sells paper maps of the area with detailed guides to public recreation sites including:

 • Campgrounds